Israeli military confirms it hit Syrian nuclear site in 2007 - Philly

 At the time of the 2007 strike, Syria accused Israel of invading its airspace, but gave no further details about the target.

-The strike was reminiscent of an Israeli attack against a reactor that was under construction in Iraq in 1981.
-The strike was later credited with preventing Saddam Hussein from acquiring weapons of mass destruction that could have been used in the Gulf War a decade later.
+The Syria strike was reminiscent of an Israeli attack in 1981 against a reactor being built in Iraq.
+That strike was later credited with preventing Saddam Hussein from acquiring weapons of mass destruction that could have been used in the Gulf War a decade later.

 "The message from the 2007 attack on the reactor is that Israel will not tolerate construction that can pose an existential threat," military chief Lt.
 Gen. Gadi Eisenkot said in Wednesday's statement.
 "This was the message in 1981, this is the message in 2007 and this is the future message to our enemies."